The double-slit diffraction experiment

 The brighter central area with fringes is the central diffraction band of width (L).
 The number of fringes N in the central diffraction band depends on the ratio d/a.
 If d/a = 20 then N = 39:

 Figure 2.
 (A).
 Example of a computer-simulated double-slit diffraction pattern with a characteristic ratio of d/a=20, as explained in Fig. 1.
 It displays the light intensity variation across the pattern.
 The magnified half of the central diffraction band is on the left.
+Each fringe is numbered.
+Fringe #20 is missing in agreement with theory.
 The inset shows the full double-slit diffraction pattern.

 A double-slit experiment that produces a central diffraction band allows for a sufficiently accurate estimation of the fringe spacing, δ (see Fig. 2A).
 Even without direct access to the experimental setup, a scholar can determine the distance D between the slits and the screen (or camera) by substituting the estimated δ—along with its uncertainty—and the known experimental parameters λ (wavelength) and d (slit separation) into the standard diffraction relation:

-In the current example, which is a computer simulation, the spacing between fringes is approximately 0.0157 radians (in angular units).
+In the current example, which is a computer simulation of the published experiment, the spacing between fringes is approximately 0.0157 radians (in angular units).

 The prominent spectral peak at 63.6 Hz arises from the periodic structure of the interference pattern, determined by the fringe spacing δ produced by diffraction and interference through the two slits.

-The frequency, F(K), of the dominant spectral peak is the inverse of the fringe spacing δ:
+The frequency, F(K), of the main spectral peak is the inverse of the fringe spacing δ:

 Figure 3.